 A brief history of our land shows us that this was originally home to the Costanoan Indians.
 In 1844, the Mexican government granted the land to William Welch, and it became part of his huge Rancho Las Juntas, which included northwestern Walnut Creek, all of Pleasant Hill, and the northeastern half of Martinez.
 After World War II the land was subdivided into housing tracts, and on October 5, 1950, the College Board of Trustees purchased the DVC site for $172,500.
 Construction began in September, 1951.

-With over 22,000 students of all ages and a host of programs, you'll find a dynamic educational environment and a lively atmosphere at DVC.
+With over 28,000 students of all ages and a host of programs, you'll find a dynamic educational environment and a lively atmosphere at DVC.
 Our Pleasant Hill campus is located off of Interstate 680, and the campus is situated on one hundred acres of gently rolling hills in view of Mt.
 Diablo, a northern California landmark.
 The San Ramon Valley Center in Dougherty Valley opened its doors to students in November of 2006.
 The name San Ramon Campus was adopted in 2011.

 Both of our handsomely landscaped locations are a short distance from San Francisco, creating the ideal settings for the premier transfer institution in California.
 We are the college of choice for many students from the private and public high schools in the nearby Martinez, Mt.
 Diablo, San Ramon, and Acalanes School Districts.

 DVC is a big place.
 To make sure that your inquiry goes to the right place, we have included a mini directory below to help better identify who you need to contact.

 or dial the DVC operator at 925-685-1230 to be directed to other areas of service or instruction.